Living with IBD

 Since 2016, I have studied more yoga; Yin and I’ve completed my 300 hour Yoga Therapy course.
 I’m furthering my understanding of Zen mind-training and Buddhism and I’ve qualified as a Thai yoga massage practitioner.

 I feel the physical and mental qualities of mind-body practices are the key to make me healthier.
-I need to be disciplined and practice every day (meditate, move, stretch), but I am still very much engrained in the stressful office job in the city of London.
-And there lies the problem; I’m a type-A, conscientious, work too hard, get stressed type of person and working in a bank stresses me out to the extreme.
+I need to be disciplined and practice every day (meditate, breathe, move), but I am still very much engrained in the stressful office job in the city of London.
+And there lies the problem; I’m a type-A, conscientious, work-too-hard, get-stressed-type-of-person and working in such a competitive environment stresses me out to the max.
 I still have fistulating Crohn’s disease.
 I still have fistulas.

-But I am still 100% hopeful and determined to create a better work-life situation, to move out of the city, live somewhere green, get a dog, practice massage and teach and practice yoga, or anything mind-body-wellness related.
-I am convinced it will be the only way; instead of depending on medicine or waiting for a miracle cure (which is not going to happen looking at the current medical approach), I need a more integrated and whole-body approach which will allow the innate healing power of my body and mind to work its magic.
+But I remain hopeful and determined to create a better work-life balance; to move out of the city and live somewhere surrounded by trees and lots of green, get a dog, practice massage and teach and practice yoga and meditation, and anything mind-body-wellness related.
+I am convinced it is the only way; instead of depending on medicine or waiting for a miracle cure (which is not going to happen), I need a more integrated and whole-body approach which will allow the innate healing power of my body and mind to work its magic.
 I need to take ownership of my recovery rather than giving that power away.
-Looking for a holistic approach and ensure that all the factors are there for me to heal; less stress, more meditation and yoga and a healthy environment.
+Looking for a holistic approach and ensuring that all the factors are there for me to heal: less stress, more meditation, yoga and a healthy environment and community.